Skip to main content Skip to main footer

 How does Recover™ measure its impact?

-We have conducted a Life Cycle Assessment (LCA) of Recover’s fiber products.
-This is a so called 'cradle to gate' LCA because it only focuses on the material stage of the full life cycle of the final product, which could be a garment or another textile product.
+The Recover™ LCA is called 'cradle to gate' because it focuses on only the material stage of the full lifecycle of the final product, which can be a garment or another textile product.
 The methodology and data collection are executed in accordance with the “PEF Methodology” version 3.0 based on ISO 14040 and ISO 14044.

 Water scarcity at Recover™